StevenLambion/SwiftDux/README.md

 [![Github workflow][github-workflow-image]](https://github.com/StevenLambion/SwiftDux/actions)
 [![codecov][codecov-image]](https://codecov.io/gh/StevenLambion/SwiftDux)

+SwiftDux is a redux inspired state management solution built on top of Combine and SwiftUI.
+It presents a way to implement an elm or flux like architecture as an alternative to the MVVM-like patterns Apple has presented.
+It allows you to build an application around predictable state using reactive, unidirectional data flows.

+## Should I use this?

-SwiftDux is a redux inspired state management solution built around the Combine and SwiftUI frameworks.
-If you need to target an older operating system or require a more established library,  check out [ReSwift](https://github.com/ReSwift/ReSwift).
+SwiftDux relies on advance functionality of SwiftUI that may break or change between Xcode updates.
+Because of this, it is in constant development and should be considered a beta until SwiftUI has a more stable release.
+If you're starting a new application using SwiftUI that will be released with or after the next major OS, then it should be OK to use this library.
+If you need to target an older operating system or require a more established library,  check out [ReSwift](https://github.com/ReSwift/ReSwift) instead.

 ## Features

-### Redux-like State Management.
-- Familiar API to Redux.
+- Familiar API to __Redux__.
-- Incapsulate action-based workflows via `ActionPlans`.
-- Manage ordered collections of objects using  `OrderedState<_>`.
-- Extend functionality with `Middleware`.

-### SwiftUI Integration.

-- `@MappedState` and `@MappedDispatch` injects state and dispatch actions from views.
-- `Connectable` protocol maps the application state to the props required by a view.
+- Built for __SwiftUI__
-- `Binding<_>` support for views like `TextField`.
+- __Middleware__ support
-- `OrderedState<_>` has a compatible API for List events such as `onDelete` and `onMove`.
-- Notable `View` methods:
-  - `provideStore(_:)` Injects the SwiftDux store.
-  - `onAction(perform:)` track or modify dispatched actions from subviews.
-  - `onAppear(dispatch:)` sends an action when a view appears, and cleans up any action plans that might return a publisher.
+- __Combine__ powered __Action Plans__ to incapsulate async workflows.
+- __OrderedState<_>__ to display sorted entities in List views.

-### Built-in Middleware (Under the SwiftDuxExtras module)
+## Built-in Middleware

 - `PersistStateMiddleware` automatically persists and restores the application state.
 - `PrintActionMiddleware` prints out each dispatched action for debugging purposes.